dotaheor/unify-Go-builtin-and-custom-generics/contracts.md

    a function type).

-`const` properties (the offical contract draft 2 doesn't support `const` generic parameters now, but the proeperties are shown here anyway):
+`const` properties (the offical contract draft 2 doesn't support `const` generic parameters now, but the properties are shown here anyway):
 * `C.name`: the name of the constant represented by `C` is signed.
    The value might be `""` for intermediate values, such as `T.length.name`.
 * `C.typed`: whether or not the constant represented by `C` is typed.